BSgangster/no_sleep_42./README.md

 ## Aim of this repo?

 Well it's simple.
-Working together to tackle wethinkcode curriculum(Or basically tackling 42's).
+Working together to tackle 42's curriculum.
 We can all add and push on this repo, just remember to comment your code make it easier for everyone.

 ## Projects(so far):